dullbananas/pysh/docs/config.rst

    .. versionadded:: 0.1.0

+``highlight_style``
+   This specifies the name of a built-in Pygments style to use for highlighting commands as you type.
+The default style is ``monokai``.
+See `this page
+   <http://pygments.org/demo/6850930/>`_ to try out different styles.
+Only
+   numbers and quoted strings will appear a different color.

+   .. versionadded:: 0.2.0

 ``ps1``
    This is the prompt that is shown before the command you type.
 See `Prompt Format`_ for details on the format of this option.